DanielleQuinn/AAFC_Workshop/README.md

 # Analytical Techniques in R

-This repository (found at https://github.com/DanielleQuinn/AAFC_Workshop) contains information and materials for the "Analytical Techniques in R" course offered by Danielle Quinn for Agriculture and Agri-Food Canada in St. John's, Newfoundland on 18 - 20 March 2020.
+This repository contains information and materials for the "Analytical Techniques in R" course offered by Danielle Quinn for Agriculture and Agri-Food Canada in St. John's, Newfoundland on 18 - 20 March 2020.

 ### Set Up Instructions